Resource Billing Basics

 Because oil is sold by individual dealers, the price can vary.
 Usually, the larger the volume purchased, the lower the price per gallon.
 For customers with large tanks (more than 10,000 gallons), the price reduction can be significant.

-If you have a large oil-heated facility (greater than 40,000 square feet), it may be worthwhile to purchase oil on a contract that is put out for bid.
-Establishing a contract based on low bid will provide the best price as well as a price guarantee.
+If you have a large oil-heated facility (greater than 40,000 square feet), it may be worthwhile to purchase oil on a contract that is put out for bid, which will provide the best price and a price guarantee.
 Be sure to specify the type of oil needed.
 Low sulfur oil is best, but it is more expensive.
 Also check the reliability of the bidders.
 Other options may be available to get a good price for oil, such as through your state procurement office.
-In Washington state, the Office of State Procurement contracts with suppliers to get a good price for state facilities and other public entities.
+The Washington Office of State Procurement contracts with suppliers to get a good price for public facilities.

-Propane or low-pressure gas (LPG) is sold by the gallon, and the tanks are always above ground.
-You can lease or buy the tanks.
-Purchase options may be available to your organization through your state procurement office.
-In Washington state, the Office of State Procurement contracts with suppliers to get a good price for state facilities and other public entities.
+Propane or low-pressure gas is sold by the gallon, and the tanks are always above ground.
+Tank purchase options may be available through your state procurement office.
+The Washington Office of State Procurement contracts with suppliers to get a good price for public facilities.

 Water and Sewer

-Water is typically sold by the local municipality in several different units: hundreds of gallons, thousands of gallons, hundreds of cubic feet and acre feet.
-Although water is usually relatively inexpensive, local or seasonal water issues may impact your costs.
+Water is typically sold by the local municipality in several different units: hundreds of gallons, thousands of gallons, hundreds of cubic feet, and acre feet.
+Local or seasonal water issues may impact your costs.
 Penalties can also be incurred if you do not abide by restrictions during critical water periods.

 If your facilities are connected to a municipal wastewater system, sewer charges are usually based on the water consumption read from the meter because this water will end up in the sewer.
-Sewer rates can vary greatly depending on the type of wastewater treatment provided, and can be four times higher than the water charge.
+Sewer rates can vary greatly depending on the type of wastewater treatment provided, and can be several times higher than the water charge.